LassoSoft/LassoGuide/lasso_guide_source/language/methods.rst

 Keyword parameters are never considered during the method selection process until the end where the single remaining method's keyword parameters (if any) are validated.
-Two methods cannot differentiate themselves based on accepting a different set of keywords.
+Two methods cannot differentiate themselves based on accepting a different set of keyword parameters.
 Methods must be distinguished based solely on their required or optional parameters.

 Using Multiple Dispatch